prazdevs/pinia-plugin-persistedstate/README.md

 pinia.use(piniaPluginPersistedstate)
 ```

-3. Add the `persist` option toe the store you want to be persisted:
+3. Add the `persist` option to the store you want to be persisted:
 ```ts
 import { defineStore } from 'pinia'